fabacab/tumblr-crosspostr/readme.txt

 6. Get help where you need it by from WordPress's built-in "Help" system.

 == Changelog ==

+= Version 0.7.4.1 =

+* Bugfix: When making a "Link" post and sending the post excerpt instead of the main content to Tumblr, the link in your excerpt is used as the featured link (if it has one) rather than the link in your main content.

 = Version 0.7.4 =